ODC School Youth & Teen Program

 - Trial Classes

 Prospective students may do a trial class at the beginning of the Fall or Spring Sessions.
-Trial classes are subject to availability and must be arranged with ODC School staff in advance.
-The $20 trial class fee is applied toward tuition cost should the student enroll fully.
+Trial classes are subject to availability and must be arranged in advance with ODC School staff.

 - Parent Observation

-In-class parent observations are only available on designated days, which are scheduled in advance by ODC staff and faculty.
-Observations are announced via email notification in the weeks prior to the set date for each class, and usually take place toward the end of the Fall and Spring sessions
+Parent observations are only available on designated days, which are scheduled in advance by ODC staff and faculty.
+Observations are announced via email notification in the weeks prior to the set date for each class and usually take place toward the end of the Fall and Spring sessions.

 - Dress Code

 Young Creative: Form-fitting clothing and bare feet.
 No jeans or tutus.
-Jr. Tap Movers requires tap shoes; Welcome to Hip Hop requires sneakers.
+Welcome to Hip Hop requires sneakers (sneakers must be reserved for studio use only in order to protect our floors from dirt).

-Skintone convertible tights with solid color leotard based on the student’s level.
+Ballet: Pink convertible tights with solid color leotard based on the student’s level.
+Ballet slippers.
 Or, white, black, or solid color t-shirt/tank top based on the student’s level.
-Black, gray, skintone tights, or leggings.
+Black, gray, flesh-tone tights, or leggings.
 Ballet slippers.

 Youth Intro to Technique, Teen Intro to Technique, and Teen Ballet II: black